Many artists go from paper to pixels. Meet the artist that does the opposite.

 “U Can’t Hide” 16 x 20 inches.
 Mixed media on paper.

 Hi!
 I’m really flattered that you asked me to do this and happy to share my story.
-My name is Solo (I only use my first name on my art, it’s simpler that way!)
-I am an artist who mostly paints digitally these days.
+My name is Richard Johnson, I am an artist who mostly paints digitally these days.

 I’m originally from Colorado in the USA and now live in sunny Los Angeles, California.
 I went to art school with the idea of studying illustration and becoming a professional illustrator.

 How did you get started with digital painting?

 I worked for years using traditional paints, pencils, pastels, etc, but I’ve always been fascinated with creating art and graphics on the computer.
 I’ve played around with digital art since way back, when the software available for art was very simplistic and not capable of what I’d call “professional quality” art.

 Still, I have always experimented with every new version of any graphics software I could get my hands on, from vector graphics to digital sketching/painting to 3D modeling and sculpting apps.
 As the software matured, it got to a point where it WAS possible to use it to create art that I felt proud to show to people.
 This is when I began to migrate from traditional painting and drawing to digital painting and drawing.